farlee2121/DevEssentialsBlog/_drafts/2020-07-28-Solid-Structure-Checkin1.md

 - This has the consequence that I'm pushed to accomodate any customization needs in a generic way.
 This actually makes writing the code easier and safer.
   - actually makes testing easier.
 Everything has the same extension options, no specific paths based on other service knowledge

+## Event Friendly
+ - not Event Driven arch. the goal isn't to structure everything around events
+ - events very powerful design tool for decoupled and scalable system
+ - the reduced scope lends itself well to events

+## Same idea everywhere
+- the rules are simple and apply everywhere
+- closes gap between framework-style design and designing our own systems
+  - our services essentially become domain-specific libraries
+- Even applies to testing, link to Paul's post

+## Open questions
+- see list below

 Post 1: design changes